-This encounter is only to be used if the players chose to go on path B, the game trail.
+This encounter is only to be used if the players choose to go on path B, the game trail.
 This path leads straight on toward Stoutstump, and because of this it is the shorter of the two paths.
 Read or paraphrase the following to the players.

-The path you have chose is little more than a game trail.
+The path you have chosen is little more than a game trail.
 Although the heavy underbrush and occasional stream have forced you to side trek many times, this path leads straight on toward Stoutstump and is sure to be the fastest choice.
 However, it is easy to become lost in the immense forest that is the Vesve.

-This would be the point to ask for tracking skill checks.
-The game trail is on soft ground, but has not been used in seven days by a small hunting group of four elves.
-The DC for this roll will be a 16.
-This is a Wis based skill and can be made by the unskilled at a penalty of 4 (making the DC 20) however, only the PC leading the group can make the check.
+This would be the point to ask for Nature Lore skill checks from any PC with the Tracking feat.
+The game trail is on soft ground, but has not been used in three days by a small hunting group of four elves.
+The DC for this roll is 12.
+This is a Wis based skill and can be made by the unskilled.
+However, only the PC leading the group can make the check.
 If the heroes make three successful checks then proceed to encounter 4.
 If any of these checks fail, anyone in the party may make an Intuit Direction skill check (DC 15) to relocate the trail.
 In addition, any PC with Knowledge: Nature or Wilderness Lore may make also make a skill check (DC 15) to find the trail through natural signs.
+Each failed Tracking check adds half a day to their journey.
 Please note that Intuit Direction and Knowledge: Nature cannot be used unskilled and if no one in the party possesses these skills or the checks are failed the party becomes lost and should be run through encounter 3C.

-Below is a chart to calculate the players travel time to Stoutstump if they use path B. The journey is 80 miles long.
+Below is a chart to calculate the players travel time to Stoutstump if they use path B.

+The journey is 80 miles long.
 Note that the party only moves as fast as the slowest character and that moves of 50 and 60 feet can only be gotten with horses; 40 only by a horse or barbarian.
 Note that these times are slower because of the dense forest that must be traversed

 Travel Time Chart - Encounter 3B

 Movement Days Spent

 15' 9 days

 20' 6.5 days

 30' 4.5 days

 40' - Pony or heavy 3.5 days

 warhorse

 50' - Draft horse 2.5 days

-60' - Riding horse 2 days
+60' - Riding horse or 2 days

-or light warhorse
+light warhorse ,

-Record the time spent under Encounter 3 on Appendix A. The players will have to camp at least twice on this journey, however the camp is undisturbed for the entire trip, save some harmless squirrels or rabbits to keep the PCs on their toes.
+Record the time spent under Encounter 3 on Appendix A. The players have to camp at least twice on this journey, however the camp is undisturbed for the entire trip, save some harmless squirrels or rabbits to keep the PCs on their toes.
 The players should now proceed to encounter 4.